Netsilik/LinesOfCodeCounter/Readme.md

 Lines of Code counter
 =====================

-Standalone utility script for Counting Lines of Code.
+Simple utility script for Counting Lines of Code.

 ---